edgedb/edgedb/docs/stdlib/datetime.rst

 .. _ref_std_datetime_intro:

-In EdgeDB, there are two types of date/time constructs:
+EdgeDB has two varieties of date/time constructs:

 * a timezone-aware :eql:type:`std::datetime` type;

-* a set of "local" date/time types, not attached to any particular timezone, such as :eql:type:`cal::local_datetime`, :eql:type:`cal::local_date` and :eql:type:`cal::local_time`.
+* a set of "local" date/time types, not attached to any particular
+  timezone: :eql:type:`cal::local_datetime`, :eql:type:`cal::local_date`, and
+   :eql:type:`cal::local_time`.

 There are two different ways of measuring duration: